RezaJF/hess/README.md

 HESS requires as input
 (1) GWAS summary statistics
-(2) Reference panel matching the GWAS population
+(2) reference panel matching the GWAS population
 (3) bed files specifying start and end positions of each locus.

 ###### Summary statistics